Peter Mankoč

 Peter Mankoč (born 4 July 1978 in Ljubljana, Slovenia) is a Slovenian swimmer.
 He is one of the most successful short course European Championship swimmers in the history of the event.
 Mankoč is the former world record holder in the 100 meter individual medley (short course).

 Personal

 Mankoč was born in Ljubljana, where he has lived most of his life.
 He began swimming competitively at the age of eight.
 During his swimming career, he was employed as a police officer by the Slovenian government.

 He is married to an Estonian swimmer Triin Aljand.
 They have two daughters Brina and Elise and one son Erik.

 Swimming

 With height of 1.92 m and weight of 87 kg, Mankoč has always been a short distance swimmer.
 His strength and explosiveness led to short courses sprint preference, where he has achieved his best results.

-Mankoč is a member of Ilirija Ljubljana swimming club, where he developed under coach Dimitrij Mancevič.
+Mankoč was a member of Ilirija Ljubljana swimming club, where he developed under coach Dimitrij Mancevič.